 Allison’s first experience overseas was her internship at a business school in Paris as an undergrad.
 That experience sparked her love of international education, and she is happy to now work at TEAN’s Chicago office on the Australia team.
-Allison works with students going to the University of Newcastle and the University of Wollongong.
 From the beaches to the wildlife to the laid-back lifestyle, Australia is an incredible place to spend a semester.
 Allison is excited to be able to help students study abroad in the Land Down Under!

 Resident Assistant - Newcastle